 Coleman 348 Marine Alcohol Stove Instructions large 300dpi PDF, about 3MB

 Where can I find instructions on how to fit/mount your silent caps on various burners, say like the Svea 123R?
 Youtube maybe?

 The instructions for the caps can be found at:

-That same link to the instructions can also be found at the main page of each of my product manufacturing pages. (it’s down at the bottom of the text.)
+That same link to the instructions can also be found at the main page of my product manufacturing partner page. (it’s down at the bottom of the text.)

-The link can also be found at the end of the description of each cap product at my manufacturers, Shapeways and i.materialise.
+The link can also be found at the end of the description of each cap product at my manufacturer, i.materialise.
 When you decide to order a silent damper cap product, you can just cut and paste the link into your browser to get to the instructions webpage.

 I have a Gerry and a Hank Roberts mini-stove and I want to adapt them to use todays fuel canisters.
 Do you have and sell a conversion kit or can you refer me to someone who does?
 Should you have one, how can I order it and how much does it cost?
 Thanks for your help.

 Thanks for your question.
 I’m going to tell you the honest truth.
 It may not be what you want to hear.
 I hope you won’t be mad.